anshika-pandey2311222/GoTicket/README.md

 # 🚌 GoTicket — Smart Bus Ticket Booking Assistant

-GoTicket is a modern web platform where users can **search and book bus tickets** easily.
+GoTicket is an modern web platform where users can **search and book bus tickets** easily.
 It comes with an integrated **Rasa-powered chatbot** that helps users with queries like:

 > 💬 “Show me buses from Kanpur to Delhi for tomorrow.”